Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Hawthorn suburb's income level is among the top percentile nationally, according to AreaSearch's aggregation of latest ATO data for financial year 2023.
+Hawthorn suburb's income level is among the top percentile nationally, according to latest ATO data aggregated by AreaSearch for financial year 2023.
 The median income among taxpayers in Hawthorn is $66,115, with an average income of $149,767.
-This compares to Greater Melbourne's figures of $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $71,569 (median) and $162,123 (average).
-Census 2021 income data shows individual earnings in Hawthorn stand at the 91st percentile nationally ($1,207 weekly).
-A significant portion of the population, 31.0% or 7,897 individuals, falls within the $1,500 - $2,999 income range.
-Higher earners are prevalent, with 35.0% exceeding $3,000 weekly.
-Housing accounts for 14.9% of income, and residents rank in the 76th percentile for disposable income.
+These figures compare to Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Hawthorn are approximately $71,569 (median) and $162,123 (average) as of September 2025.
+Census 2021 income data shows individual earnings in Hawthorn stand at the 91st percentile nationally, with weekly earnings of $1,207.
+The data indicates that 31.0% of the population (7,897 individuals) fall within the $1,500 - $2,999 income range.
+This pattern is similar to the region where 32.8% occupy this range.
+Higher earners make up a substantial presence with 35.0% exceeding $3,000 weekly, reflecting strong purchasing power in the community.
+Housing accounts for 14.9% of income.
+Strong earnings rank residents within the 76th percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income